unswcpmsoc/main-website/content/constitution.md

     10. To pay all accounts by cheque;

-    11. To always enter the payees name, the cheque amount and a brief explanation of the payment on the cheque butt;
+    11. To always enter the payee's name, the cheque amount and a brief explanation of the payment on the cheque butt;

     12. To always provide a receipt to a person who gives money to the club for any reason and bank all money received immediately;